mahaichuan/Versatile-Image-Compression/README.md

 # Versatile-Image-Compression
-By Hiaichuan Ma, Dong Liu, Ning Yan
+By Hiaichuan Ma, Dong Liu

 This repo provides the official implementation of the paper "xxx".